j-bernardi/ising-model/experiment_2/README.md

 # Experiment 2
 Calculate the autocorrelation of the fluctuation for various lattice sizes and various temperatures

-Find the timescale tau over which u(t) x u(t+tau) decorrelates, where x is the autocorrelation operator.
+Find the timescale tau over which fluctuations in spin u(t) x u(t+tau) decorrelate, where x is the autocorrelation operator.

-This can be used to make an estimate of lattice energy
+Further experiments should only be performed when the lattice has decorrelated, for independent results